Unthrottled/spring-webflux/notes.md

 A Publisher can push new values to its Subscriber, but can also signal an error, or completion.
 Both errors and completion terminate the sequence of events created from the publisher.

+### From Imperative to Reactive Programming

+Are very, very, very, very, much like Java 8's streams.

+- Data as a flow manipulated with a rich vocabulary of operators
+- Nothing happens until you subscribe
+- Backpressure or the ability for the consumer to signal the producer that the rate of emission is too high (buffering)
+- High level but high value abstraction that is concurrency-agnostic

+#### Types of Streams

+In the Rx family of reactive libraries, one can distinguish two broad categories of reactive sequences: **hot** and **cold**.
+This distinction mainly has to do with how the reactive stream reacts to subscribers:

+- A Cold sequence starts anew for each Subscriber, including at the source of data.
+If the source wraps an HTTP call, a new HTTP request is made for each subscription.
+- A Hot sequence does not start from scratch for each Subscriber.
+Rather, late subscribers receive signals emitted after they subscribed.
+Note, however, that some hot reactive streams can cache or replay the history of emissions totally or partially.
+From a general perspective, a hot sequence can even emit when no subscriber is listening (an exception to the "nothing happens before you subscribe" rule).

 Sources
 ---